What Your Favorite Import Cars Will Cost After Trump's Tariffs Kick In

 Who comes out ahead?
 Acura, Lincoln

 Hyundais and Kias are great values, right?
 That hard-earned reputation could change with stiff duties on the South Korean brands’ imports, as opposed to models they build here in the Deep South.
 The Kia Stinger earned an (imported) boatload of critical love last year, a sophisticated, affordable alternative to Audi’s A7, A5/S5 Sportbacks, and other German rides.
 Ah, but what if you had to pay $6,000 to $10,000 more for the Stinger?
-Forget it, right?
+There goes your bargain.
 Buyers might seek American-made alternatives, despite a lack of truly direct competitors: An Ohio-built Acura TLX, perhaps?
 A 2019 Lincoln Nautilus sedan?
 A Buick Tour X wagon might be the closest fit, but oops, that one's actually built in Germany, and subject to any import tax, despite GM's Detroit headquarters address.
 For Buick, there’s always China, where they already produce and sell the bulk of their cars.
 Hey, has anyone really thought this tariff plan through?

 Porsche 718 Boxster and 718 Cayman